 - A change in the child's medical needs

 - A change in the child's place of residence (that affects support)

 Child support orders will only be modified if the family law judge agrees

 that the change is in the child or children's best interests.
 Make

 sure you have a skilled Westchester County family lawyer on your side

 if you need to have your support order modified.

-With our extensive legal experience and familiarity with Westchester County
+With our extensive legal experience and our familiarity with Westchester

 this matter is to you and to your children.
-As such, we will fight to
+As a result, we will fight

 Do you need legal assistance with a child support matter?